 Continues coaching in the direction of the client’s desired outcome unless the client indicates otherwise

-Partners with the client to end the coaching relationship in a way that honors the experience
+Partners with the client to close the coaching relationship in a way that respects the client and the coaching experience

 4. Cultivates Trust and Safety